May 4th, 2018 | By Peyton Sawyer

 Order Inventory in Advance

 Don’t wait until last minute - order all of the inventory you will need well in advance.
 You want to make sure that you have the products needed for a profitable season, and waiting to order can cause you to miss out on product availability or even discounted prices on popular items.
 Making a profit this 4th of July may be crucial to your business., so don’t procrastinate on placing your orders simply because you just don’t have the working capital you need.
-If you are looking for an alternative to a small business loan or overextending yourself on credit cards, take a look at alternative business loans and how they could help to stretch your holiday budget.
+If you are looking for an alternative to small business funding or overextending yourself on credit cards, take a look at alternative business funding and how it could help to stretch your holiday budget.

 Decorating Attracts Attention